There are six resource centers in the new Action Pack program. Do I need to choose only one for my subscription?

 If I am already an Action Pack partner, how will my company be migrated to the new program?

 Current Action Pack partners will receive email and phone notifications.
 Partners can proactively go the Action Pack portal to make the transition at any time.

-I am currently a Microsoft Action Pack subscriber, but my organization is outside its renewal period.
+I am currently an Action Pack subscriber, but my organization is outside its renewal period.
 When it comes time to renew my subscription, can I enroll into the same subscription?